amot-dev/RescueReady/README.md

-# Rescue Ready App
+# RescueReady
-Rescue Ready is a Flutter application designed to assist in emergency situations.
+RescueReady is a Flutter application designed to assist in emergency situations.
 The app provides a platform for users to request help, offer assistance, and access information about local emergencies and emergency guides.

 ## Features
 - Rescue Me: Users can send a distress signal when they are in need of help.